metacpan/metacpan-cpan-extracted/distros/N/Net-Z3950-FOLIO/doc/from-pod/Net-Z3950-FOLIO-Config.md

 ## `marcHoldings`

 An optional object specifying how holdings and item-level data should be mapped into MARC fields.
-It contains four elements:
+It contains up to five elements:

+- `restrictToItem`

+    If specified and set to 1, then the item-level holding information included in MARC records is restricted to that which pertains to the barcode mentioned in the search that yielded the record, if any.
+If zero (the default), then information on all holdings and items is included.

-- `field`
+- `field` (mandatory)

     A string specifying which MARC field should be used for holdings information.
 When a record contains multiple holdings, a separate instance of this MARC field is created for each holding.

-- `indicators`
+- `indicators` (mandatory)

     An array containing two strings, each of them specifying one of the two indicators to be used in the MARC field that contains